 He is actively involved within the Evanston community, where he lives with his wife Ingrid.

 Patricia N. Harada, Secretary

 Elected to the Board of Trustees in April 2011, Patricia N. Harada is serving a six-year term.

-The president of an energy reduction company that specializes in LED lighting and provides financing for energy efficiency projects, Ms. Harada also is an arbitrator in the Circuit Court of Cook County.
+The president of an energy savings company that specializes in energy efficient lighting and retrofit projects for commercial buildings, Ms. Harada also is an arbitrator in the Circuit Court of Cook County.
 Previously she was an attorney in private practice with an extensive entrepreneurial background in law, real estate development, and mortgage financing.

-A member of the U.S. Green Building Council-Illinois, Ms. Harada engages actively in energy initiatives and policy in the Midwest region.
-She sits on the boards of the Midwest Buddhist Temple in Chicago and Zayos Global Ventures.
+A member of the U.S. Green Building Council-Illinois and an accredited LEED Green Associate, Ms. Harada sits on the board of Zayos Global Ventures.
+She sits on the board of Zayos Global Ventures.
 Dedicated to her community, she works tirelessly on educational issues for local school District 39 and previously served on the New Trier High School Parent Board.

 Ms. Harada earned a J.D. from Boston College Law School and a bachelor's degree from Colorado College — and is a member of the Chicago Bar Association.
 She and her husband, who live in Wilmette, have two grown sons.